 The Island spoils you for choice, from quaint town beaches like Ventnor and Shanklin, foodie beaches such as Steephill Cove and Totland, wild beaches such as all those along the Back of the Wight, secluded beaches such as Atherfield, wide Sandy beaches such as Ryde or Yaverland, or surfing beaches like Compton Bay.
 And don’t forget the many cliff backed beaches where you can hunt for dinosaur fossils.
-A good guide to the beaches can be found here.
+You can read my blog on beaches and another good guide to the beaches can be found here.

 The Channel has great differences between low and high tide.
 If you arrive to find there is no beach it is because the tide is in; just wait a few hours and the beach will re-appear.
 Times of tides can be found in the local paper, the County Press.